irexio/cliqstr-apa-v2/docs/COMPLETE-AUTH-FLOWS.md

 13. **Child can sign in** with credentials

 ### Data Created
-- `pendingChildSignups` table: child info, parent email, approval token
+- `parentApprovals` table: child info, parent email, approval token
 - Parent account (if new)
 - Child account and profile (after parent approval)